product review

 If you're choosing just one

-For a general first K-beauty toner, Round Lab remains the safer, more universal recommendation.
-But narrowed specifically to sensitive, red, or acne-prone skin — a common and specific reason people shop this exact rail — Anua's Heartleaf 77% Soothing Toner is the better-suited comparison winner, and it undercuts most of this rail on price at roughly $11–18.
+For a general first K-beauty toner, Round Lab remains the safer, more universal recommendation, and this comparison isn't going to dispute that just because two Anua products also appear on this rail.
+But narrowed specifically to sensitive, red, or acne-prone skin — a common and specific reason people shop this exact rail — Anua's Heartleaf 77% Soothing Toner is the better-suited comparison winner under that stated criterion, and it undercuts most of this rail on price at roughly $11–18.

 Questions readers ask